MicBrain/Python-algo-Module/README.md

 ### Like it / Hate it

    This API has been written by [Rafayel Mkrtchyan] [web3].
 For additional comments and suggestions you can contact rafamian@berkeley.edu.
-I don't claim to be perfect so if you find a bug in this library, please send me an email preferably with
+I don't claim to be perfect so if you find a bug in this library, please send me an email preferably with a test that revealed that error so that I know what I need to fix.

 ### References